Repl-it-Coders/Repl.it-2020/ROADMAP.md

 # Roadmap

 ## In progress ~ NOTE: DO NOT DO CHANGES HERE.
 CHANGES ARE TO BE DONE IN [THIS](https://replit.com/@Whippingdot/Replit-2021) REPL AS THE REPL YOU ARE LOOKING AT CURRENTLY HAS BEEN SHARED ON REPL TALK.
-- [ ] Make the favicon work on the pages as I don't know how to do that.
 - [ ] Make the Suggestions work.
 Make the suggestions be sent to a file.
   - [X] Make the boxes and the suggestions submit button look better.
 - [ ] One week after submit a post with all the suggestions, with the most wanted first, and the least wanted last.
 Only valid suggestions allowed.